Rosie Allen-Herring, President and CEO, United Way of the National Capital Area (NCA)

 Prior to co-founding Imperfect Produce, an award-winning company that reduces food waste and hunger by collecting and distributing “ugly” produce, Mr. Simon served as Executive Director of the Food Recovery Network (FRN), which he founded in 2011 while he was a student at the University of Maryland, College Park.
 Under Mr. Simon’s leadership, FRN became the largest student movement against hunger with chapters at over 150 colleges.
 Mr. Simon is a Forbes 30 Under 30 Social Entrepreneur and won a Do Something Award on VH1.
 He received a bachelor's degree in Government and Politics from the University of Maryland.

-Rajiv Vinnakota is the Executive Vice President of the Youth & Engagement Programs division at the Aspen Institute, a new venture incubating programs to 1) develop young leaders, 2) activate youth voice and agency through civic engagement, 3) increase effective civil discourse, and 4) increase youth access to social capital.
+Rajiv Vinnakota is the Principal at Red&Blue Works, an organization working to grow the best ideas in the fields of civic education, participation and engagement so as to transform popular attitudes about democracy and inspire a measurable increase in constructive civic activity.Previously, Raj served as the Executive Vice President of the Youth & Engagement Programs division at the Aspen Institute, a new venture incubating programs to 1) develop young leaders, 2) activate youth voice and agency through civic engagement, 3) increase effective civil discourse, and 4) increase youth access to social capital.
 Prior to the Aspen Institute, he was the co-founder and CEO of The SEED Foundation, the nation’s first network of public, college-preparatory boarding schools for underserved children.
-In addition to his role at the Aspen Institute, Raj is a board director for the Colfax Corporation (NYSE: CFX) and was recently elected to be a Director of The Eugene and Agnes E. Meyer Foundation.
 Raj is also a founding board member of Path Forward, a nonprofit organization whose mission is to get people back to work after they’ve taken time off to care for a loved one.
 He is a former trustee and executive committee member for Princeton University, former national chair of its annual giving committee, and former executive committee member for its Aspire capital campaign.
 In 2009, he received the Woodrow Wilson Award, the highest honor that Princeton bestows on an undergraduate alumnus.
 Raj is an Echoing Green fellow and an Ashoka fellow.
 He received a bachelor’s degree in molecular biology and a certificate in international studies from Princeton University.
 Raj lives in Washington, DC with his wife and daughter.